GoogleCloudPlatform/aicoe/src/04_anomaly_detection/README.md

 - [x] The resources mentioned above are created.

-## Create and deploy an uploaded model
+## Upload an Existing model

-Create a model from an uploaded exported model (to save time - no need to wait for the training) and deploy to the endpoint.
+Upload an existing model from `ddos_upload_model\model` (to save time - no need to wait for the training) and deploy to the endpoint.

 ```Time required: 5-10 mins```